takotab/cloudfile/README.md

     Add a file to `cloudfile.json` the location should be `file` and `link` is the download location.
 Please ensure it's the actual file not the share page.
     You can use: [https://syncwithtech.blogspot.com/p/direct-download-link-generator.html](https://syncwithtech.blogspot.com/p/direct-download-link-generator.html) to convert a link to the actual file.
+    Note when using this option enclose with "".
+Your shell will otherwise mess up the input if there are strainge tokens in there (e.g. ?).

 - `python -m cloudfile del_link file`